This post may contain affiliate sales links. Please read my disclosure policy.

 - Preheat oven to 375 degrees.
 Line two baking sheets with parchment paper and set aside.

-- Stir flour, baking soda and salt into peanut butter mixture until just incorporated.
+- Stir flour, baking soda, and salt into the peanut butter mixture until just incorporated.
 Scrape the sides of the bowl and mix again briefly.

-- Bake 8-10 minutes or until very lightly golden in color.
-Remove from oven and immediately press a Hershey kiss into each cookie.
+- Bake for 8-10 minutes or until very lightly golden in color.
+Remove from oven and immediately press a Hershey's Kiss into each cookie.
 Cookies will crack around the edges with you press the chocolate in…totally normal!
-Cool 5 minutes on the hot baking sheet and then remove to cooling racks.
+Cool for 5 minutes on the hot baking sheet and then remove to cooling racks.